-Going forward, Biden has proposed forgiving up to $10,000 in federal student loans for borrowers.
+Moving forward, Biden has said he is forgiving up to $10,000 in federal student loans for borrowers.
 But borrowers have no guarantees that such a change will take place or when.
 So, right now it’s important to take a realistic look at your overall financial situation and try to use the next eight months to your advantage.
 There is pending legislation to forgive student loans, so make sure to stay tuned for updates to come.
 If you have any questions related to your student loans and your strategy to repay them, please contact us at email@example.com or schedule a complimentary 30-minute consultation here.